joelawm/Out-of-College-Learning/README.md

 28. Section 28: Bonus: Building the Burger CSS
     - Pass

-## Udemy Build a Backend REST API with Python & Django - Beginner :: IN-PROGRESS
+## Udemy Build a Backend REST API with Python & Django - Beginner
 Instructor: Mark Winterbottom
 ###### Overview
+This course goes in-depth about creating your own REST API.
+This is very useful because its the backend of the modern web.
+A REST API is basically predetermined calls wether it be raw SQL or a ORM, that allows a end client to be rapidly developed.
+The backend architecutre also stays a little bit cleaner, but the biggest selling point for a REST API is definetely the ease of use for communication.
 ###### Languages
 Python
 ###### Framework
 Django Rest Framework
 ###### Assignments
 1. Section 1: Creating a Django app
-    - Pass
+    - Just basically commands to create the Django app.
 2. Section 2: Setup the Database
-    - Pass
+    - Starts getting into setting up the models that are going to be used later.
 3. Section 3: Setup Django Admin
-    - Pass
+    - This sections allows us to hooks up our models to the admin so we can easily add or remove data instead of utuilizing a database manager.
 4. Section 4: Introduction to API Views
-    - Pass
+    - This gets into URLs and how those connect to a given view.
+Those views then allow us to do whatever we need with the data.
 5. Section 5: Introduction to Viewsets
-    - Pass
+    - A viewset is similar to a view but much simpler in execution and has arguably less customization, but trade that with even greater ease of use.
 6. Section 6: Create Profiles API
     - Pass
 7. Section 7: Create login API